MiDataInt/mdi-apps-framework/docs/settings/arguments.md

-where setting `isHeader` to TRUE reduces the icon size in a manner appropriate for inclusion in a step header or box title, which is the most appropriate placement in many widgets.
+where setting `isHeader` to TRUE reduces the icon size in a manner appropriate for inclusion in a step header or box title, the most appropriate placement in many widgets.

 ## settingsServer arguments